raspberrypilearning/people-in-space-indicator/worksheet.md

     {'craft': 'ISS', 'name': 'Mikhail Kornienko'}
     ```

 1. You can see that the list contains 6 elements, and that each element is another dictionary.
-All that's left is accessing the individual elements within the dictionary:
+All that's left is to access the individual elements within the dictionary:

     ```python
     >>> type(j['people'][0]['craft'])